 Your new EV charger needs its own space in your home’s electrical system.
 A common mistake is trying to wire it into an existing circuit that already powers other parts of your home.
 EV chargers draw a significant and continuous amount of power, and they require a dedicated circuit to handle that load safely.
 Skipping this step can lead to constantly tripped breakers and can overload your wiring, creating a serious safety risk.
 A professional electrician will always install a dedicated circuit to provide the necessary power without putting a strain on the rest of your home’s electrical setup.

-Overloading Your Electrical Panel
+Are You Overloading Your Electrical Panel?

 Before installing a charger, you have to make sure your main electrical panel can handle the extra demand.
 Many homeowners don’t realize that their panel might already be at or near capacity from powering all the other appliances in the house.
 Adding a high-draw device like an EV charger without assessing the panel can lead to major problems, from flickering lights and tripped breakers to the risk of an electrical fire.
 A qualified electrician will perform a load calculation to determine if your current panel is sufficient or if an upgrade is needed to safely support your new charger.